Skip to main content

 Research technology and computing support

-Support is available to faculty, researchers, and labs that have computing equipment connected to research technology or software.
+Support is available to faculty, researchers, and labs who have computing equipment connected to research technology or software.
 Support includes troubleshooting, repairs, and coordination with vendors.
 Device recommendations and assistance in building custom, small-scale research computing equipment is also available.

 Software licensing